Trip Prediction by Leveraging Trip Histories from Neighboring Users: Neighbor-based Trip Prediction

 One advantage of \emph{all2all} over the \emph{ordered} variant is that $p$ and $q$ do not necessarily need to have the same number of trips.
 Thus, \emph{all2all} is more general-purpose and can be applied to trip histories with different length. \end{enumerate}

+We note that our framework is general enough to use other distances measures than Euclidean distances as well, e.g. the Minimax distances \cite{Chehreghani16SDM,ChehreghaniAAAI17}.
 In the next step, we employ the members of the neighbor set $\mathcal N_{ut}$ to predict a future trip for entity $\langle u,t\rangle$.
 For this purpose, we consider the total trip histories of all neighbors collected in $\mathcal N_{ut}$ (i.e. including both training and validations trips) and compute the representative trip(s) as the trip(s) $r_{ut}$ with the minimal average distance (or maximal average similarity) with other trips.
 More precisely,

 where $T(\mathcal N_{ut})$ indicates the set of all trips of all entities in $\mathcal N_{ut}$, and $f_x$ denotes the frequency of trip $x$ in this set. $\simf(x,y)$ measures the pairwise similarity between the two trips $x$ and $y$, which is obtained by $\texttt{const} - \seuc(x,y)$.
 We select $\texttt{const}$ as the minimal value for which the pairwise similarities become nonnegative.
 Finally, $r_{ut}$ is predicted as the next trip of the user under investigation.
 Note that $r_{ut}$ might not be deterministic (if there are ties among multiple trips).
 Algorithm~\ref{alg:trip_recom} describes the whole procedure in detail.